 - Public Health Capstone SPH 491 + 492 (5 credits)

-The Public Health Capstone, is an integrative experience in which students bring together much of the knowledge and skills acquired during their time in the Public Health Major.
+The Public Health Capstone, is an integrative experience in which students bring together much of the knowledge and skills acquired during their time in the Public Health-Global Health Major.
 Honors students will be expected to complete ad hoc credit over both quarters based on a course enhancement determined with the instructor.

 At the conclusion of the Public Health Capstone, the student will give a poster or oral presentation in a public forum.
 This poster or oral presentation may include the undergraduate spring research symposium, the SPH Undergraduate Symposium, a professional conference, a sponsored colloquium, or other opportunities as approved by the Public Health Major.